Growth and collapse of subsystem complexity under random unitary circuits: Complexity growth of a larger region

+Our probability estimate will use a two-step argument.
 The first step is that random circuits generate an $\epsilon$-approximate unitary $k$-design~$\nu$ (a probability distribution on $\U(q^L)$) in depth linear in~$k$.
 The defining inequality\footnote{The usual definition of relative error approximate unitary designs has the $\nu$-average sandwiched by the Haar average up to factors~$1 \pm \epsilon$, but we need one direction as shown. } for the approximate unitary design~$\nu$ is as follows:

 for all \emph{positive} semidefinite operators~$M$ and $\Sigma$ acting on $q^{k L}$-dimensional Hilbert space, where $V$ is Haar random.
 The random brickwork circuit~$U$ of depth~$T$ is an $\epsilon$-approximate unitary $k$-design with $\epsilon < 1$ and $k = T / \poly(L)$ if $T \le q^{c L}$ for some constant~$c > 0$~\cite{Chen2024}. \footnote{Strictly speaking, to directly quote the result of~\cite{Chen2024}, we need to assume that $q$ is a power of~$2$.
 If $q$ is a power of~$2$, our brickwork dynamics using $q$-dimensional qudits approaches the Haar random one only faster than the $q=2$ case, which can be seen by padding a depth-one circuit with $\U(q^2)$-gates before and after a depth-2 circuit with $\U(4)$-gates. }